 You follow Agile principles and need a fast delivery

-MongoDB is perfect for application development in Agile.
+MongoDB is perfect for web and mobile application development in Agile.
 It is great for completion of one-two weeks iterations, for fast bug fixing and quick updates.
 MongoDB’s dynamic schemas allow you to try new things quickly, without a lot of downtime between versions and any additional costs.